 Equivalent full-time student load (EFTSL)-This is how your study 'load' (or amount of study) is measured.
-For one year, a full-time student is normally enrolled in one EFTSL of study.
+For one year, a full-time student is normally enrolled in one (1.0) EFTSL of study.

-FEE-HELP-The loan scheme that helps eligible fee paying students pay their tuition fees.
+FEE-HELP-The loan scheme that helps eligible fee-paying students pay their tuition fees.

-Fee paying place-A place in a course which is not a Commonwealth supported place (i.e. not subsidised by the Australian Government) and for which you are required to pay tuition fees.
+Fee-paying place-A place in a course which is not a Commonwealth supported place (CSP) (i.e. not subsidised by the Australian Government) and for which you are required to pay tuition fees.

-Fee paying student-A student who is enrolled in a fee paying place.
+Fee-paying student-A student who is enrolled in a fee-paying place.

-Higher Education Loan Program (HELP)-Commonwealth loans to help you pay your tuition fees (FEE-HELP or VET Student Loans/VET FEE-HELP [closed]), student contributions (HECS-HELP), overseas study expenses (OS-HELP) or the student services and amenities fee (SA-HELP).
+Higher Education Loan Program (HELP)-Commonwealth loans to help you pay your tuition fees (FEE-HELP or VET Student Loans/VET FEE-HELP [closed], student contributions (HECS-HELP), overseas study expenses (OS-HELP), the student services and amenities fee (SA-HELP) or accelerator program course fees (STARTUP-HELP).
 HELP loans are repaid through the Australian tax system once you earn above the compulsory repayment threshold.

-HELP debt-The total of any HECS-HELP, OS-HELP, FEE-HELP, VET FEE-HELP (closed), VET Student Loans or SA-HELP debts you have incurred (including any Australian Government study loans from before 2005).
+HELP debt-The total of any HECS-HELP, OS-HELP, FEE-HELP, VET FEE-HELP (closed), VET Student Loans, SA-HELP or STARTUP-HELP debts you have incurred (including any Australian Government study loans from before 2005).
 It will also include any applicable loan fees and any indexation that has been applied to your debt.